 Yoga has plenty of benefits for both mind and body, which can be useful during and after the coronavirus outbreak – so if it’s something you’re interested in, now could be a great time to give it a try!

 Have you tried yoga as a hobby?
 Or perhaps you’re a real yoga enthusiast?
-We’d love to hear about your experience at [email protected].
+We’d love to hear about your experiences.
+Join the conversation on the hobbies, sports, and leisure section of the Rest Less community forum, or leave a comment below.